 Some people may call it gambling, but I don’t look at it that way because the outcome is not left up to chance.
 The result is completely within your control so go earn yourself some money for your steps!

 Thanks for reading and let me know if you join so we can encourage each other.
-Also, if you’re looking for a good walking/running shoe, I highly recommend the Under Armour Gemini 2.
-Most comfortable shoes I’ve ever owned!
+Also, if you’re looking for a good quality walking/running shoe, I highly recommend the Under Armour Gemini 2.
+They have come with me to several countries and are incredibly comfortable!